How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 - Can still be verbose (I often have to ask it to be more concise)

-- Training cutoff means it doesn't know events after mid-2025 without browsing
+- Training cutoff means it doesn't know recent events without browsing

 - Occasionally "hallucinates" convincing-sounding false information